HarlanH/blog/content/post/2023-04-17-hot-take-p-values-are-useful-for-a-b-tests-sometimes/index.en.md

 Completely true.
 If you have to mention _p_ values in a report, it's much better to say _p_ < 0.05 than _p_ = 0.0034 or whatever, which will cause stakeholders to say wince-worthy things like "very statistically significant."
-Statistical significance (or, better, "reliability") just means that you've crossed a threshold that leads to a particular decision.
+The misnomer "statistical significance"" just means that you've crossed a threshold that leads to a particular decision.
 You've pre-determined the importance of the result, and you explicitly do not care, for a Superiority Decision, how big the effect size is.